-The Insurer may vary the cost of your cover without your prior approval by giving notice to the trustee.
+The Insurer may vary the cost of your cover without your consent by giving notice to the trustee.

-Costs may change if:
+Costs may change if either:

-- · Australia is involved in War, or - War or any act of invasion occurs (whether declared or undeclared) in which the Commonwealth of Australia's armed forces are involved in activities including combat, defence or other military and operational activities, or - there are significant changes in the total number of insured members and/or total insurance cover and/or the information used in determining the premium rates for the Mercer Super Trust, or - the guaranteed period of the premium rates provided by the Insurer to the trustee expires, or - there is a change in taxes or duties or other legislative changes that increase the Insurer's costs, or - your Employer fails to provide the trustee and the Insurer with the necessary information to operate the policy effectively.
+- Australia is involved in War - War or any act of invasion occurs (whether declared or undeclared) in which the Commonwealth of Australia's armed forces are involved in activities including combat, defence or other military and operational activities - There are significant changes in the total number of insured members and/or total insurance cover and/or the information used in determining the premium rates for the Mercer Super Trust - The guaranteed period of the premium rates provided by the Insurer to the trustee expires - There is a change in taxes or duties or other legislative changes that increase the Insurer's costs - Your Employer fails to provide the trustee and the Insurer with the necessary information to operate the policy effectively.